nitrictech/docs/reference/storage/file-signUrl.md

-Create a signed url for access to file
+Create a signed url for access to a file

 ```javascript
 import { bucket, FileMode } from '@nitric/sdk';